 So, what are the pitfalls of the minimal concept of democracy as described in literature?
-Diamond raises the question of how free and fair elections can be identified and measured.
+One of the objects under critique was noticed by Diamond: how free and fair elections can be identified and measured.
 To measure free and fair elections, numerous questions have to be analyzed, for example: "... what constitutes "fair, honest, and free" elections?
-How can we know that parties have had a fair chance to campaign and that voters around the country (especially countries as large and diverse as Russia, Nigeria, and Indonesia) have been able to exercise their will freely?"58
+How can we know that parties have had a fair chance to campaign and that voters around the country (especially countries as large and diverse as Russia, Nigeria, and Indonesia) have been able to exercise their will freely?"64

 The second critique claims that multiparty elections do not manifest in constraints on the executives.
-As was addressed by Zakaria in 1997 and noted by many others: "Democratically elected regimes, often ones that have been reelected or reaffirmed through referenda are routinely ignoring constitutional limits on their power and depriving their citizens of basic rights and freedoms."59
+As was addressed by Zakaria in 1997 and noted by many others: "Democratically elected regimes, often ones that have been reelected or reaffirmed through referenda are routinely ignoring constitutional limits on their power and depriving their citizens of basic rights and freedoms."65